Black body radiation in a model universe with large extra dimensions and quantum gravity effects: Black body radiation in a model universe with extra dimensions

 \section{Black body radiation in a model universe with extra dimensions}

 In order to study a black body radiation and it's features in a D-dimensional space (D spatial dimensions), we consider a conducting cavity with the shape of a D-dimensional cube of side $L$.
 This cavity is filled with electromagnetic radiation which is in thermal equilibrium with walls at temperature $T$ and is linked with the outside by a small hole.
 The electromagnetic radiation inside the cavity can be treated as standing waves.
-We are going to seek for the functional form of energy density for one-dimensional cavity that is placed in a D-dimensional universe (see Ref. \cite{11} for a discussion about validity of this assumption).
+We are going to seek for the functional form of energy density for one-dimensional cavity that is placed in a D-dimensional universe (see [11] for a discussion about validity of this assumption).
 The most proper method for investigating the black body radiation is deriving the total number of modes in order to obtain the energy density.
 Let us write the components of the electric field in a cavity by choosing a system of orthogonal coordinates with origin at one of the cavity's vertices.
 To satisfy boundary conditions, at the walls of the cavity the parallel components of the electric field must vanish.
-Taking these considerations into account, we have the following relation in terms of wave number where $k_i$ is the component of wave vector and $n_i=1,2,...$ represents the possible modes of vibration.
-The total number of modes in one-dimensional space is given by which can be converted to the following form in a spacetime with $D$ spatial dimensions where $V=L^D$ is the volume of the cavity and $dV_k$ is the infinitesimal element of volume in the $k$-space \cite{11}.
-Coefficient $(D-1)$ is related to polarization states and the presence of $2^D$ in the denominator of equation (3) is due to the fact that we should consider only the positive part of the volume in $k$-space.
-The D-dimensional element of volume in terms of $\nu$ is given by By using equation (4), now equation (3) in $\nu$-space can be rewritten as follows This relation expresses the total number of modes with frequencies between $\nu$ and $\nu+d\nu$.
+Taking these considerations into account, we have the following relation in terms of wave number

+where $k_i$ is the component of wave vector and $n_i=1,2,...$ represents the possible modes of vibration.
+The total number of modes in one-dimensional space is given by